 This research confirms that young people with ASD experience challenges in formal education because of their differences.
 These challenges or barriers result in the young person having feelings of exclusion, low self-esteem and anxiety.
 The Transitions course attempts to provide an environment for learning more suited to their needs.

-The findings suggest that the Transitions Course does not transfer well to an online setting.
+The findings suggest that the Transitions course does not transfer well to an online setting.
 The most noticeable observation was that all of the students perceived having face to face contact would improve their learning.

 While the students displayed good geographical knowledge, the GeoCapabilities approach employed suffered from the lack of in-person class time.
 Further research will be needed post-pandemic to determine its value.